Carrying Cost: Clean up your Inventory Optimization Fuzzy Math

 Cost of Money: The Carrying Cost Driving Factor

-Cost of money is essentially an opportunity cost, and it’s what you use to gauge the real-world impact of money tied up in stale inventory.
+The cost of money is essentially an opportunity cost, and it’s what you use to gauge the real-world impact of cash tied up in stale inventory.
 Have you leveraged your assets to acquire inventory?
-Inventory that doesn’t move, or inventory that moves slowly, can literally put you out of business.
-Even if you’ve paid for your inventory in cash, dollars spent on product X are dollars that cannot be spent on product Y.
+Inventory that doesn’t move, or inventory that moves slowly, can put you out of business.
+Even if you’ve paid for your inventory in cash, dollars spent on product X are dollars that the merchant cannot spend on product Y.

 Calculating Cost of Money for Inventory Optimization: It’s Complicated

-Calculating an accurate cost of money percentage is complicated: we provide a custom cost of money percentage for use in inventory optimization for each of our customers.
-Different industries (indeed, even different segments or departments of the same industry) often require different percentages.
-We encourage you to discuss and review your inventory carrying costs semi-annually, at minimum, to identify your opportunities for additional profit.
+Calculating an accurate cost-of-money percentage is complicated.
+We provide a custom cost-of-money percentage for our customers’ inventory optimization needs.
+Different industries (even different segments or departments of the same sector) often require different percentages.
+We encourage you to discuss and review your inventory carrying costs semi-annually, at minimum, to identify opportunities for additional profit.

 Closing

-We strive to provide our customers with every possible advantage in this low-margin market.
-We believe that effective inventory optimization can add full percentage points to your bottom line.
+We strive to give our customers every possible advantage in this low-margin market.
+Effective inventory optimization can add full percentage points to your bottom line.
 Want to learn more?
-Request a demo and we’ll show you how it works at Data Profits.
+Request a demo, and we’ll show you how it works at Data Profits.